ukparliament/weeknotes.data-search/21/index.md

 ### Data platform

 [Jianhan](https://twitter.com/jianhanzhu) continued to work on the data platform [OData](http://www.odata.org/) API service.
-This has now been deployed as a service and can be used to explore our data via an assortment of tools from Excel to web browser.
+This has now been deployed and can be used to explore our data via an assortment of tools from Excel to web browser.
 Like much else, the [code is now on GitHub](https://github.com/ukparliament/OData).

 [Samu](https://twitter.com/langsamu) has been working with Jenna and [Jamie](https://twitter.com/oddtype) from the website team to integrate content publishing into the data platform.
 There's now code deployed on staging to get blobs of content from a [headless CMS](https://en.wikipedia.org/wiki/Headless_CMS) and make them available through standard data platform APIs.
 [Chris](https://twitter.com/chrisalcockdev) helped out by getting the CMS vendor to fix a bug in their API.
 'Content' should start to appear on beta.parliament shortly.